andrewparkstech/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS

 ## Intro
 Week 4 In Progress.
+I'm behind on the bootcamp but I am working to catch up.

-I'm behind but I am working to catch up.
+## Progress
 - Watched main video and implemented corresponding code
 - Watched Ashish's Week 4 security video and took the quiz
 - Got the first query working